lambdalisue/django-mfw/README.rst

 Non cookie based Session and CSRF protection
 ----------------------------------------------------
 Django default session is saved on cookie because of security reason.
-However some device doesn't support cookie so ``mfw.middleware.session.CacheBasedSessionMiddleware`` use carrier's UID and django cache system for saving session.
+However some device doesn't support cookie so ``mfw.middleware.session.SessionMiddleware`` use carrier's UID and django cache system for saving session.

 the middleware never try to use carrier's UID for device which support cookie. it is only for the device which doesn't support cookie and commonly such device has carrier's UID.
 Because of security, device accessed from out of carrier's CIDR